carbon-starlight/WikiSchedule/README.md

 # WikiSchedule
 An open, free and easy to self-host Telegram bot for wiki-like class, homework and notes scheduling.

+Managing class schedlule may be repetative.
+A situation where 15-30 students manage their personal diaries and notebooks cooperating at most via a shared group chat is full of inconvinient, boring and repetative actions.
+I was not able to find a suitable solution for it, so I created WikiSchedule.
+It is a Telegram bot that takes the hastle of managing organizational and conspect papers and divides it into the amount of students in your class or group.

 -----
 ### ⚠ This document is under development